Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/lifo/valid_ready_lifo.md

 ## Operation

-The valid-ready LIFO is a wrapper around the read-write enable LIFO that implements the valid-ready handshake protocol.
-It maintains an internal memory array indexed by a single stack pointer that tracks the current top of the stack.
+The valid-ready LIFO consists of three main components: handshake logic that implements the valid-ready protocol, a controller that manages the pointer and status flags, and a single-port RAM for data storage.

+The **handshake logic** derives enable signals from the valid-ready protocol.
+A write enable is generated when both `write_valid` and `write_ready` are asserted.
+A read enable is generated when both `read_valid` and `read_ready` are asserted.
+The `write_ready` signal is driven by the inverse of the `full` flag, providing inherent backpressure when the stack is full.
+The `read_valid` signal is driven by the inverse of the `empty` flag, preventing reads from an empty stack.

+The **controller** maintains a single stack pointer that tracks the current top of the stack.
+It generates the memory interface signals and calculates the status flags.
+The controller doesn't store any data, only control state.
+When simultaneous read and write occur, the controller implements a combinational bypass to provide the written data directly to the read output, since the single-port RAM would not support simultaneous access to different addresses.

+The **single-port RAM** provides a single access port with combinational reads.
+The use of a single-port RAM is efficient for LIFO because reads and writes always target adjacent locations (top of stack), and simultaneous operations can be handled by the controller's bypass logic.

 For **write operation**, a write transfer occurs when both `write_valid` and `write_ready` are asserted (high) on the same clock rising edge.
-The `write_data` is stored at the location pointed to by the stack pointer, and the stack pointer is incremented to point to the next available position.
+The controller directs the RAM to store `write_data` at the location pointed to by the stack pointer, and the stack pointer is incremented to point to the next available position.
+When the stack is full, `write_ready` is deasserted, preventing write transfers and providing safety.

-For **read operation**, a read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same clock rising edge.
-The `read_data` output continuously provides the data at the top of the stack (stack pointer minus one), and after the transfer, the stack pointer is decremented to expose the previous entry as the new top.
+For **read operation**, the `read_data` output continuously provides the data at the top of the stack (stack pointer minus one) from the RAM.
+A read transfer occurs when both `read_valid` and `read_ready` are asserted (high) on the same clock rising edge.
+The stack pointer is decremented to expose the previous entry as the new top.
+When the stack is empty, `read_valid` is deasserted, preventing read transfers and providing safety.

 If the stack is empty, data written can be read in the next cycle.
 When the stack is not empty nor full, it can be written to and read from at the same time, with the simultaneous operation replacing the current top item without changing the stack depth.